 What you’ll need:

--Paprika: Avoid smoked or spicy varieties for this recipe.
+- Paprika: Avoid smoked or spicy varieties for this recipe.
 Use mild or basic paprika found on your grocery store shelves.

--Black Pepper: A fine grind works well.
+- Black Pepper: A fine grind works well.

--Coarse Salt: Kosher or sea salt
+- Coarse Salt: Kosher or sea salt

--Chili Powder: The mild grocery store variety.
+- Chili Powder: The mild grocery store variety.

--Granulated Garlic: Different from garlic powder.
-It's coarser and works better in seasoning rubs.
+- Granulated Garlic: Different from garlic powder.
+It’s coarser and works better in seasoning rubs.
 However, if you only have garlic powder on hand, you can use that as well.

--Cayenne: This recipe calls for 1-2 teaspoons.
+- Cayenne: This recipe calls for 1-2 teaspoons.
 That way, you can use 1 teaspoon for less heat and 2 teaspoons for more.

 This Kansas City pork rub is easy to assemble and easy to use.
 Just measure out all the ingredients and add them to a medium-sized bowl.
 I like to use a small whisk to break up the ingredients (mainly the brown sugar) and combine them.
 However, a fork will work just fine.
+Sprinkle directly onto pork or use a binder like mustard or hot sauce before applying the rub.

 Use 1 tablespoon of rub per 1 pound of meat.
-For a 8 pound pork roast, you'll need 1/2 cup of rub.
+For an 8 pound pork roast, you’ll need 1/2 cup of rub.
 Some folks use closer to 2/3 of a cup.
 The choice is yours.

 Sprinkle the rub onto your pork ribs or roast, then lightly pat the mixture onto the surface.
 Don’t over season, but try to get a good coating on all exposed meat.
 Remember, what sticks to the meat is all you’ll need.
 You can also use these 10-ounce metal kitchen shakers to apply the pork rub.